 The green, yellow and red sculptures represent the resolved three dimensional structures of the ribosomes representing the three domains of life: Eukaryota, Bacteria and Achaea (a new kingdom of life defined by Carl Woose in 1977 – Woose is currently professor of microbiology at the University of Illinois at Urbana-Champaign).

-CIT’s Bioinformatics research group has achieved funding success with the award of a €90,000 Enterprise Ireland (EI) Commercialisation Fund grant to Dr Roy Sleator of Biological Sciences and Dr Paul Walsh from Computing.
+MTU’s Bioinformatics research group has achieved funding success with the award of a €90,000 Enterprise Ireland (EI) Commercialisation Fund grant to Dr Roy Sleator of Biological Sciences and Dr Paul Walsh from Computing.
 The award is to further commercialisation of their BioMapper software research tool.
 This adds to significant resent achievements, including:

-This adds to the strengthening of interdisciplinary research between the Departments of Computing and Biological Sciences at CIT, along with the recruitment of lecturer and researcher Aisling O’Driscoll as well as the launch of a taught MSc in Computational Biology, which had its first intake this semester.
+This adds to the strengthening of interdisciplinary research between the Departments of Computing and Biological Sciences at MTU, along with the recruitment of lecturer and researcher Aisling O’Driscoll as well as the launch of a taught MSc in Computational Biology, which had its first intake this semester.

 To download BIO-EXPLORE newsletter: BIO-Explore Issue 1